Cahuilla language: Grammar

-Ivilyuat is an agglutinative language.
+Cahuilla is an agglutinative language.
 It uses various affixes, both prefixes and suffixes, to change the meaning and grammatical function of words.
-As well, Ivilyuat leans heavily on descriptive properties in the construction of nouns, turning predicates into nouns.
+As well, Cahuilla leans heavily on descriptive properties in the construction of nouns, turning predicates into nouns.

 Morphology

-Ivilyuat has a rich morphology.
-For example, the word 'arrow,' or húyal, is derived from 'it is straightened' (húya) which has been transformed into 'that which is straightened' or 'the straightened one' (húya + -l), where the verb stem 'to straighten' is immediately recognizable.
+Cahuilla has a rich morphology.
+For example, the word 'arrow,' húyal, is derived from 'it is straightened' (húya) which has been transformed into 'that which is straightened' or 'the straightened one' (húya + -l), where the verb stem 'to straighten' is immediately recognizable.
 This phenomenon permeates the language such that some words are examples of a double derivation, such as 'blue/green' (túkvašnekiš).
-The word for the colour, túkvašnekiš, is derived from 'that which comes from heaven' which in turn comes from 'the thing where carrying [of the sun?] takes place,' where túkvaš means 'sky' and -nek is from nek-en ('to carry' with -en being the realized suffix).
+The word for the colour, túkvašnekiš, is derived from 'that which comes from heaven' which in turn comes from 'the thing where carrying [of the sun?] takes place,' where túkvaš means 'sky' and -nek is from nek-en ('to carry,' with -en being the realized suffix).

 Nouns and noun phrases

 Some, but not all, nouns occur in two different states: absolutive and construct.
 Outside of these two states fall certain other nouns that both refuse to take a P_{1} (see below) nor a construct state form such as ɂáwal ('dog') and almost all additional animal terms which cannot be directly possessed; however, there is indication that some of these nouns show historical ties to both states, and issues present with either state usage tend to be semantic.

-Distinguishing a noun from a verb can sometimes be difficult in Ivilyuat, however, whereas both verbs and nouns can take P_{1} prefixes, only nouns can take P_{2} ones.
+Distinguishing a noun from a verb can sometimes be difficult in Cahuilla, however, whereas both verbs and nouns can take P_{1} prefixes, only nouns can take P_{2} ones.

 Absolutive and construct states

 Absolutive, also known as non-possessed nouns (NPN), and construct states help in the classification of nouns.
 For nouns that take either state, the process can either exhibit itself where the noun takes one form, both forms or even more productive derivations.
-For example, the word for (its) flower/blossom can be: séɂiš ('the flower' or 'the blossom'), séɂi ('its blossom'), séɂiški ('its flower') where séɂ- means to blossom and iš is the relativizing and absolutive suffix.
-Thus, séɂiš means 'blossom/flower' or, more literally, 'having completed the act of blossoming.'
+For example, the word for (its) flower/blossom can be: se’ish ('the flower' or 'the blossom'), se’i ('its blossom'), se’ishki ('its flower') where se’- means to blossom and ish is the relativizing and absolutive suffix.
+Thus, se’ish means 'blossom/flower' or, more literally, 'having completed the act of blossoming.'